kachi-tutorials/javascript-to-python/README.md

 arr.sort() # Sort a list
 ```

-As you can see, the differences are not huge and you of course do not need to remember all of them.
-Here are links to some of the ones you'll need to know.
+As you can see, the differences aren't huge and you of course don't need to remember all of them.

+Here are some useful links for you to reference:

 | Type       | Page                                                                 |
 | ---------- | -------------------------------------------------------------------- |